The Feel Good Family: YouTube and digital media presence

 The Feel Good Family's travels are primarily showcased on their YouTube channel, which features weekly episodes of their Lap Around Australia travel series.
 On the channel, Paul and Katie produce fully edited travelogues under the series title Family Travel Australia, highlighting destinations, road trip tips, and day-to-day life in a caravan.
-Over time, their channel has grown a substantial audience; as of 2025 it had over 50,000 subscribers and hundreds of videos.
+By 2025, their YouTube channel had more than 50,000 subscribers and featured hundreds of travel videos.
 The content is family-friendly and informative, documenting their route across every state and territory and accumulating over 160,000 km of journeying by late 2023.
-Their storytelling often emphasises practical advice for RV travel, outdoor cooking, homeschooling on the road, and "feel good" experiences meant to inspire viewers to travel with their own families.
+Their content includes travel advice related to RV travel, outdoor cooking, and homeschooling.

 In addition to video content, The Feel Good Family produces an audio series, the Travel Australia Podcast by The Feel Good Family.
 Launched during their travels, this weekly podcast provides a forum for deeper discussions about Australian destinations, travel tips, and interviews with fellow travellers and experts.
 The podcast is hosted by Katie and Paul and covers topics ranging from road safety and RV maintenance to personal stories from around the country.
 It has been noted for including segments on RV industry news and special guest interviews, further engaging their community of listeners.
 Through their active presence on YouTube, podcast platforms, and other social media (such as Instagram and Facebook), Paul and Katie have fostered an online community of travel enthusiasts.
 They often interact with their followers by sharing travel guides, answering questions about caravan life, and encouraging a spirit of adventure.
 According to the family, the camaraderie among viewers and fellow travellers "has impacted us the most," creating a supportive community around camping and caravanning.